npcghost/npcghost.github.io/_posts/2023-09-08-Medications.md

 ### Famotidine
 helps tachycardia and air hunger
 <details><summary>info</summary> Seems to greatly benefit shortness of breath and overall that flushed/adrenaline feeling.
 Realized later this often is used for mcas symptoms https://ncbi.nlm.nih.gov/pmc/articles/PMC8021898/
+Also apparentlly a lot of people with ALDH2 deficiencies take this to avoid skin flushing with alcohol.
 </details> <br>